Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Conclusion

-The pros of roof-top tents far outweigh the cons.
-Well, for the longterm they do.
+For me, the pros of roof-top tents far outweigh the cons.
+Well, for the long term they do.
 For the short term, I’ll be sticking to camping on the ground for the safety of my infant daughter.
 When she gets older, she’ll probably enjoy climbing the ladder to her penthouse.

-Does a roof-top tent fit your desired camping style?
+Is a roof-top tent a good fit for your next camping trip?